drgomesp/symfony-docker/README.md

 The *unofficial* Symfony Docker Edition – by [@drgomesp](https://github.com/drgomesp)

 This is an unofficial, open-source and community-driven boilerplate for Symfony projects that run on [Docker](https://www.docker.com/).
 It's an attempt of standardizing and making it easier to bootstrap Symfony applications ready for development and production enviroments.
 The main tools used are Symfony, Docker and Docker Compose.
+Other things included are:

+- Nginx
+- MariaDB
+- Memcached
+- PHP 5.6.17 + php-fpm
+- Xdebug
+- Opcache